xmootoo/OpTrade/docs/index.rst

 OpTrade
 =====================

 OpTrade is a complete toolkit for quantitative research and development of options trading strategies.
-By abstracting away the complexity of data handling and experimental setup, researchers and traders can focus on what matters most: developing and testing alpha-generating ideas.
+By abstracting away the complexity of data handling and experimental design, researchers and traders can focus on what matters most: developing and testing alpha-generating ideas.

 .. image:: _static/optrade_light.png
     :alt: OpTrade Framework